Break costs

 • The wholesale interest rate that applied on the first day of the fixed rate period for that fixed rate term;

-• The current wholesale interest rate that applies for the remaining part of the fixed rate period (at the time of breaking the fixed rate loan);
+• The current market interest rate that applies for the remaining part of the fixed rate period (at the time of breaking the fixed rate loan);

-• The amount of extra repayments (including lump sum) or the amount of your outstanding balance at the time of changing your loan conditions;
+• The amount of your outstanding balance at the time of changing your loan conditions;

 • Timing dollar amount and frequency of set repayments per your loan contract; and